 PDXplorer™ PDX viewer software

-PDXplorer 5 is a completely new version of the world's most popular PDX package reader.
+PDXplorer is the world's most popular PDX package reader.

 The PDXplorer PDX file reader is a simple, free, user-friendly tool for viewing parts, bills of materials, file attachments and other IPC-2570 ("PDX") design package data.

 PDXplorer offers a powerful interface that organizes PDX data and exports it in one of over 40 different CSV text file layouts.
 Each PDX package is converted to a SQLite database; this database can be used independently of the PDX package, with new export SQL queries used outside PDXplorer or added to the PDXplorer internal queries list.